 The reality is that fixed index annuities can offer many advantages.
 Unfortunately, there are lots of myths out there that cloud the message.
 We’ve put together the following to help clear up the misconceptions.

 Once you get more comfortable with the reality of annuities, we’d love to show you how one can work in your retirement portfolio.
-Order your custom ‘Income for Life’ Illustration and take the guesswork out of retirement income planning.
+Order your custom ‘Income for Life’ Plan and take the guesswork out of retirement income planning.

 MYTH: Annuities are very complicated to understand and own.